ikshitd/Ship-It/README.md

 ## TODO

-- ### Frontend & Backend
+- ### Frontend
-  - To add task-remove in real-time feature.
+  - To figure out the working of socket.io and redux via the middlewares for real-time updates on all open sessions.

 # Getting Started with Create React App